 Each Fund consists of two main components.
 First, a majority of each Fund's portfolio, referred to herein as the "Core Sleeve," operates as a "fund-of-funds," which means that each Fund's Core Sleeve invests primarily in other mutual funds ("Underlying Funds").
-The Prospectus discusses the investment objectives and strategies for the Funds and explains the types of Underlying Funds in which each Fund may invest.
-Underlying Funds invest in stocks, bonds and other securities, and reflect varying amounts of potential investment risk and reward.
-Each Fund's Core Sleeve allocates its assets among the different Underlying Funds, and each Core Sleeve is permitted to invest in the Nationwide Contract (described in more detail below).
-Second, the remainder of each Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or Underlying Funds that invest in such securities) or is held in cash.
+The Prospectus discusses the investment objectives and strategies for the Funds and explains the Underlying Funds in which each Fund may invest.
+Underlying Funds invest in stocks, bonds and other securities.
+Each Fund's Core Sleeve currently invests in a single Underlying Fund.
+The remainder of each Fund, referred to herein as the "Volatility Overlay," invests in short-term fixed-income securities (or Underlying Funds that invest in such securities) or is held in cash.
 In an attempt to control the volatility of a Fund's portfolio over a full market cycle, each Fund buys and sells stock index futures, which are derivatives.
 A Fund's short-term fixed-income securities and cash may be used to meet margin requirements and other obligations on the Fund's derivative positions.
-For each Fund, the combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer traditional long-term asset allocation blended with a strategy that seeks to mitigate risk and manage the Fund's volatility over a full market cycle.
+For each Fund, the combination of the Core Sleeve and the Volatility Overlay is intended to result in a single Fund that is designed to offer a particular investment option blended with a strategy that seeks to mitigate risk and manage the Fund's volatility over a full market cycle.
 The Volatility Overlay may not be successful in reducing volatility, in particular, frequent or short-term volatility with little or no sustained market direction, and it is possible that the Volatility Overlay may result in underperformance or losses greater than if a Fund did not implement the Volatility Overlay.